Cyber incident

 There is no evidence to suggest that Isilon data has been affected.

-MyView is back up and running.
+MyView is back up and running, including the document attachment function.

 We are currently experiencing issues with our automatic toner replacement service.
 While this service is down, staff should contact the Xerox Service Desk on 020 2388 5086.